 — Heineken Experience (@Heineken_Exp) April 9, 2016

-Vintage shops, finding trendy clothes is a great thing to do in Amsterdam
+20. Vintage shops — finding trendy clothes is a great thing to do in Amsterdam

-You have some money to spend, you have an appetite, take that hungry belly of yours all the way to Foodhallen.
-Variety is the factor that Foodhallen offers above all others, it’s best to try a little of everything.
+You have some money to spend, you have an appetite, so take that hungry belly of yours all the way to Foodhallen.
+Variety is the factor that Foodhallen offers above all others.
+It’s best to try a little of everything.
 From sushi to burgers plus an incredible gin-bar.

 Perfect for entertaining large groups or just taking a date somewhere different, walk inside one end and nibble your way to the other.
 There’s an abundance of delectable foods to try.
-It’s a great destination if you’re already walking around Amsterdam because it’s reasonably accessible, located at Bellamyplein 51, 1053 AT, Amsterdam.
+It’s a great destination if you’re already walking around Amsterdam because it’s reasonably accessible.

 If the forest is boring you, what about a goat-farm?
 These hilarious little critters with scruffy hairs on their chin (I could watch baby goats for hours).
 “Geitenboerderij Ridammerhoeve” has over a hundred goats that produce cheese, butter, yoghurt — and according to Amsterdam Bos’ goat farm, “even the ice cream is made of goat-milk”.
 The farm is also home to a handful of chickens, cows, and pigs.
 It’s been in Amsterdam since 1988.
 Again, great for families!

-Finding things to do isn’t always easy, sometimes we’d like to enjoy a day on our own, maybe soak up some sun then take a guided tour of the Foam photography museum.
-It’s close to the center of Amsterdam, on Keizersgracht st.
+Finding things to do isn’t always easy, sometimes we’d like to enjoy a day on our own, maybe soak up some sun then take a guided tour of the Foam Photography Museum.
+It’s close to the center of Amsterdam, on Keizersgracht Street.

 A store, a cafe, a co-working space, an art gallery.
 A place where you can expect something entirely different on almost every visit.
-It’s a trendy spot in Amsterdam, somewhere with coffee, some sleek design, and events of some description.
+It’s a trendy spot in Amsterdam, somewhere with coffee, some sleek design, and plenty of events.
 Look no further than Droog art gallery.